w3slley/covid19-portugal-wikipedia/README.md

 Thanks to [hagnat](https://github.com/hagnat/) for the inspiration (he did something similar [here](https://github.com/hagnat/covid) but for the Brazilian wikipedia page).

 ## Change in report format (August 16th 2020)
-Due to the change in the DGS report format (from August 16th onwards), a new method for parsing the PDF files and retrieving data had to be implemented.
-That was effectively done on August 22nd, requiring the creation of a new git branch to implement the changes (the new one has name `new-branch` and I created another branch called `old-format-16-08-20` for the state before the changes).
+Due to changes in the DGS report format (from August 16th onwards), a new method for parsing the PDF files and retrieving data had to be implemented.
+That was effectively done on August 22nd.
+To be able to gather data from reports before this date, a branch called `old-format-16-08-20` was created.

+## Another change in report format (December 20th 2020)
+Since the format was again changed, the script which dealt with that format was preserved on `format-before-20-12-20`

 ## To do:
 - Implement testing (DONE)